RECAPEM

 • Blebs or bulla on chest CT *

-• Previous events: The recurrence rate after second episode of PSP is ~ 60% and up to ~80% after the third recurrence.
+• Previous events: The recurrence rate after the second episode of PSP is ~ 60% and up to ~80% after the third recurrence.

 Pathogenesis